 Depending on the age of the home and where it is, there are several major health hazards to consider.
-If a home was built in 1978 or prior, it may have lead-based paint.
+Home’s built in 1978 or prior, may have lead-based paint.
 If the home has popcorn ceilings, it may have asbestos.
-If there is a history of water damage, it may have mold.
-If it is in a state like Colorado or Arizona with gaseous soil, it may have high levels of radon.
+A history of water damage in a home could mean it has mold.
+In a state like Colorado or Arizona with gaseous soil, it may have high levels of radon.
 If it is in a more humid state like Florida or North Carolina, it may have termites.
 You can test for most of these yourself or you can just add it on to your general inspection for a small fee.

 Is the home energy efficient?

 If there are solar panels on the roof, find out if they are owned or leased.
-Solar panels that are owned add value to a home whereas solar panels that are leased might not.
+Solar panels that are owned add value to a home.
+Whereas solar panels that are leased might not.
 Poke your head up into the attic to see if it’s insulated.
-A well-insulated attic and well-insulated walls can make a huge impact on heating and cooling bills in the hottest and coldest months, respectively.
+A well-insulated attic and walls makes a huge impact on heating and cooling bills in the hottest and coldest months, respectively.
 See if the windows are older or newer.
-Older windows with bad seals can allow noise and bugs in and let air out and can slowly put a drain on your heating and cooling bill.
+Older windows with bad seals can allow noise and bugs in.
+Or let air out and can slowly put a drain on your heating and cooling bill.
 Inspect the furnace, air conditioner, and water heater to see if they pass the eyeball test.
 A new furnace and air conditioner can cost upwards of $5,000 each and a new water heater can cost about $1,500.

 Are there any repairs or renovations that will need to be done right away?

 How many projects will you need to take on to make it your dream home?
-Replacing carpet and repainting walls are relatively cheap and easy, but bathroom remodels and replacing kitchen cabinets and countertops are not.
-Make sure you’re in touch with the right contractors, so that you can have ballpark figures on what each potential project will cost you.
-A house that’s within your budget can quickly go above your budget if the house needs a lot of big-ticket projects done to it before you’re willing to move into it.
-Each project will affect your bottom line, so do your homework up front.
+Replacing carpet and repainting walls are relatively cheap and easy.
+But bathroom remodels and replacing kitchen cabinets and countertops are not.
+Make sure you’re in touch with the right contractors.
+This way you have ballpark figures on what each potential project will cost you.
+A house that’s within your budget can quickly go above your budget if it needs a lot of big-ticket projects done before you’re willing to move in.
+Each project affects your bottom line, so do your homework up front.

 Should I pay for a general home inspection?

 Yes, every single time without exception.
 Even if you add on some of the additional tests and services mentioned above, it will still be a good investment.
-A professional inspection gives you the opportunity to take a deep dive into each and every component of the house so that you can make sure you’re making a good investment for yourself and your family.
-Your real estate agent can likely provide you with a few local inspection companies that he or she recommends.
+A professional inspection gives you the opportunity to take a deep dive into each and every component of the house.
+So that you can make sure you’re making a good investment for yourself and your family.
+Your real estate agent can likely provide you with a few recommended local inspection companies.
 Make sure to hire a home inspector that you trust.